Hugh Lygon

 Hugh Patrick Lygon (2 November 1904 – 19 August 1936) was the second son of William Lygon, 7th Earl Beauchamp, and, though often believed to be the inspiration for Lord Sebastian Flyte in Evelyn Waugh's Brideshead Revisited, Waugh told the Lygon family that this was not the case.
-Lygon was a close friend of the Waugh while at Oxford; A. L. Rowse believed the two to be lovers.
-They were both members of the Hypocrites' Club, along with their contemporaries Robert Byron, Murray Andrew McLean, and the Plunket Greene brothers, Richard and David, and of which Lygon was also president club, David Plunket Greene was a good friend of Hugh Lygon.
+Lygon was a close friend of Waugh while at Oxford; A. L. Rowse believed the two to be lovers.
+Along with their contemporaries Robert Byron, Murray Andrew McLean, and the Plunket Greene brothers, Richard and David, they were both members of the Hypocrites' Club, of which Lygon was also president.
+David Plunket Greene was a good friend of Hugh Lygon.

 Education

 Railway Club at Oxford, conceived by John Sutro, dominated by Harold Acton.
 Left to right, back: Henry Yorke, Roy Harrod, Henry Weymouth, David Plunket Greene, Harry Stavordale, Brian Howard.
 Middle row: Michael Rosse, John Sutro, Hugh Lygon, Harold Acton, Bryan Guinness, Patrick Balfour, Mark Ogilvie-Grant, Johnny Drury-Lowe; front: porters.

 He was educated at Eton and Pembroke College, Oxford.
 While at Oxford, Lygon was part of the Oxford Railway Club.

 After leaving Oxford he worked in a bank in Paris before working in the City.